opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 > **Please note**: This is an example.
 You can build your own agent systems using OPEA components, then expose your own systems as an endpoint for this benchmark.

-To launch the agent in our AgentQnA example, open another terminal and follow the instructions below.
+To launch the agent in our AgentQnA example on Intel Gaudi accelerators, open another terminal and follow the instructions below.
 1. Build images
 ```
 export $WORKDIR=<your-work-directory>